Skip to main content

 }

-In this example we log out the name of the customer and what integration they opened:
+In this example, we log the customer name and the integration they opened:

 import { PrismaticMessageEvent } from "@prismatic-io/embedded";